Key Breed Facts

 The average life expectancy of a Bouvier des Flandres is between 5 and 10 years when properly cared for and fed an appropriate good quality diet to suit their ages.

-Like so many other breeds, the Bouvier is known to suffer from a few hereditary health issues which are worth knowing about if you are planning share your home with one of these active and good looking dogs.
+Like so many other breeds, the Bouvier is known to suffer from a few hereditary health issues which are worth knowing about if you are planning share your home with one of these active and good-looking dogs.
+However, it is worth noting that Bouviers bred in the UK do not have many recorded health issues at the present time.
+As such, the information collected below is based on Bouviers that have been bred outside of the United Kingdom.
 The conditions that seem to affect the breed the most include the following:

 As with any other breed, Bouviers need to be groomed on a regular basis to make sure their coats and skin are kept in top condition.
 They also need to be given regular daily exercise to ensure they remain fit and healthy.
 On top of this, dogs need to be fed good quality food that meets all their nutritional needs throughout their lives.

 Bouvier puppies are boisterous and full of life which means it's essential for homes and gardens to be puppy-proofed well in advance of their arrival.
 A responsible breeder would have well socialised their puppies which always leads to more outgoing, confident and friendly dogs right from the word go.
 With this said, any puppy is going to feel vulnerable when they leave their mother and littermates which must be taken into account.
 The longer a puppy can remain with their mother, the better although it should never be for too long either.